dramatis/dramatis/README.txt

 == DESCRIPTION:

-An actor library for dynamic languages.
+An actor library for dynamic languages like Ruby and Python.

 == FEATURES/PROBLEMS:

-This is an early version, effectively a prerelease, a "pre-alpha".
-Mostly this means that there is no packaging, i.e., it is not yet available as a gem and the mechanisms for creating the gem (probably) don't work.
+dramatis provides a library for writing concurrent programs using the actor programming model.

+This is an early version, the first release with packaging (a gem for ruby, setuptools for python).

 It's available on github to download and does come with documentation, a tutorial, and several examples, all of which (mostly) work, so it's stable enough to being to play with.

-A packaged alpha is expected a few weeks after the prerelease.

 repository::
         git://github.com/dramatis/dramatis.git